 Once you’ve arrived in Berlin, most groups like to enjoy an evening meal and then visit the Bundestag Dome.
 This YouTube video shows students how the Reichstag fits within the government district of Berlin.
 And this one explains how the fire that ravaged it in 1933 paved the way for Hitler to establish his dictatorship.

-Day 2 of a school trip to Berlin and Krakow could be spent at the Jewish Museum and the Topography of Terror, with a quick stop at Checkpoint Charlie.
+Day 2 could be spent at the Jewish Museum and the Topography of Terror, with a quick stop at Checkpoint Charlie.

-The Jewish Museum is a must visit on a school trip to Berlin, as it tells the history of the Jewish community in Germany throughout the ages, including during the Holocaust, through both collective history and individual stories.
+The Jewish Museum is a must visit in Berlin, as it tells the history of the Jewish community in Germany throughout the ages, including during the Holocaust, through both collective history and individual stories.
 The museum has a fantastic online offering, from exploring the family collections, to personal stories of Kristallnacht and the Holocaust.

 The Topography of Terror then takes you into the Nazi system, allowing you to explore how the SS and Gestapo were used to intimidate and control the population.
 This YouTube video gives you a great idea of what to expect from the visit.